Install SSL Certificate on Amazon Web Services (AWS)

 – Certificate_Object_GUID is the ID of the certificate.

-Note: To store and deploy Certificate, you can use either IAM API or ACM tools.
+Note: To store and deploy Certificates, you can use either IAM API or ACM tools.

-Next, Create HTTPS listener to assign SSL certificate on the load balancers that will accept HTTPS requests on port 443 and send request on port 80 using HTTP.
-It can be done by following command:
+Next, Create an HTTPS listener to assign an SSL certificate on the load balancers that will accept HTTPS requests on port 443 and send requests on port 80 using HTTP.
+It can be done by the following command:

 aws elb create-load-balancer-listeners --load-balancer-name my-load-balancer --listeners Protocol=HTTPS,LoadBalancerPort=443,InstanceProtocol=HTTP,InstancePort=80,SSLCertificateId=ARN

 Check SSL Certificate Installation

-Now, You can check SSL certificate is successfully installed on Amazon Web Services (AWS) with SSL checker tool and verify details of certificate installation.
+Now, You can check SSL certificate is successfully installed on Amazon Web Services (AWS) with the SSL checker tool and verify details of certificate installation.